 Information for health professionals on how to refer to our services is available here.

 Once we have received your referral from your GP or health care provider, you will be contacted by your local health clinic or by Boab Health when an appointment becomes available.

 Appointment are made based on need, with most urgent referrals being seen at the soonest possible time.

 Our Diabetes Educators provide outreach services to over 25 towns and communities across the Kimberley.
-Therefore, there may be a wait time to access our service.
+Therefore, there may be a wait time to access our services.

 You will be contacted by your local health clinic or Boab Health as soon as an appointment becomes available in your preferred location.